 We’ve got another Chinese takeout fakeout for you.
 Our take on Chinese Garlic Chicken will be ready in less time than order and delivery takes at your favorite restaurant.

 Chinese Garlic Chicken is such an easy and flavorful stir fry, and it takes barely any time to make.
-You’ll wonder why you’ve been ordering takeout all these years because it’s just as quick to make it at home and it tastes better too (just like our easy Instant Pot Orange Chicken).
+You’ll wonder why you’ve been ordering takeout all these years because it’s just as quick to make it at home and it tastes better too.

 The garlic sauce looks pretty unassuming when you mix it up.
 But when it hits the hot pan, you’ll see how it starts to get thick and sticky like a real Chinese chicken sauce.
 What’s the secret?
 The cornstarch helps thicken it and gives it that classic consistency.
 Don’t skip it or the sauce definitely won’t thicken as it’s supposed to.